AliAhmed-004/30-Days-of-Python/README.md

 ## Day 7
 Fun and educational, this Python challenge on sets helps you understand the importance of unique elements and set operations.
 Great for learning practical data structure usage!

+## Day 8
+Dictionaries might be a little confusing when there are multiple datatypes, like if the value is a list or another dictionary.
+Very useful tutorial.